dchung1209/ECGHearbeat/README.md

 | SVM             | 96.76%    | 96.80% | 96.57%   |
 | Naive Bayes     | 79.10%    | 82.96% | 78.93%   |

-The dataset is highly unbalanced, so using the macro average as an observation is more meaningful.
+The dataset is highly unbalanced, so using the **macro average** as an observation is more meaningful.

+## Conclusion

+XGBoost shows the best performance while Naive Bayes shows the worst performance among machine learning algorithms.
+Deep Learning approaches also present the decent performance, but take relatively longer training time compared to machine learning algorithms.
+In fact, most tabular dataset